Who can Enrol?

 - Catholics who commit to the values of the Catholic Church;

-- Christians who commit to the values of the Catholic church;
+- Participating members of other faith traditions who commit to the values of the Catholic church.

 While at all times having regard for:

-- Ensuring families in genuine financial hardship are not denied access to a Catholic Education;
+- Ensuring families in genuine financial hardship are not denied access to a Catholic Education

 - Opportunities for inter-faith understanding and dialogue within school communities;